All Episodes

 Can you define what disinformation is?

-What I can tell you is that our focus is not on disinformation broadly speaking.
+What I can tell you is that our focus is not on disinformation, broadly speaking.

 Well, wait a minute.

-Wait a minute.
+Yes, wait a minute.

-You can't in a minute.
+You can in a minute.

-Your star witness said in the litigation, Elvis Chan, who's in charge of this, said they do it on the basis of diff disinformation.
+Your star witness said in the litigation, Elvis Chan, who's in charge of this, said they do it on the basis of disinformation.

 Our focus is on malign foreign disinformation.

-Mr. Riss, our social media platforms, which is something that is not seriously in dispute.
+That is foreign hostile actors who engage in covert efforts to our social media platforms, which is something that is not seriously in dispute.

 I have to stop you for time.